CIBC-Internal/python/Doc/library/asyncore.rst

       Read at most *buffer_size* bytes from the socket's remote end-point.
 An empty bytes object implies that the channel has been closed from the other end.

+      Note that :meth:`recv` may raise :exc:`BlockingIOError` , even though
+      :func:`select.select` or :func:`select.poll` has reported the socket ready for reading.

    .. method:: listen(backlog)